junxit/us-congress-bills-114/metadata.md

 - 2015-04-22 — Referred to the Committee on Natural Resources, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2015-04-22 — Referred to the Committee on Natural Resources, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2015-04-22 — Referred to the Committee on Natural Resources, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2015-05-15 — Referred to the Subcommittee on Regulatory Reform, Commercial And Antitrust Law.
+- 2015-05-19 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2015-06-25 — Subcommittee Hearings Held.
+- 2015-07-08 — Committee Consideration and Mark-up Session Held.
+- 2015-07-09 — Committee Consideration and Mark-up Session Held.
+- 2015-07-09 — Ordered to be Reported by the Yeas and Nays: 23 - 14.
+- 2015-07-09 — Subcommittee on Energy and Mineral Resources Discharged.
+- 2015-09-08 — Committee on the Judiciary discharged.
+- 2015-09-08 — Committee on the Judiciary discharged.
+- 2015-09-08 — Placed on the Union Calendar, Calendar No. 192.
+- 2015-09-08 — Reported by the Committee on Natural Resources.
+H. Rept.
+114-253, Part I.
+- 2015-09-08 — Reported by the Committee on Natural Resources.
+H. Rept.
+114-253, Part I.